Yyiyun/Dualsense_Edge_Modules_Callibration/README.md

 I have a short video demonstration showing the calibration in action:
 [![TikTok Video Thumbnail](thumbnail.png)](https://www.tiktok.com/@somerandombadassstuff/video/7489795659009215766)

-# How to run the script:
+# How to run the script (Windows):
 1. Solder the wire like in the photo
 2. Download and install python
+3. Create a folder on disk C like Edge_Module_Utility
+4. Extract the downloaded code to C:\Edge_Module_Utility
+5. Open terminal and write "cd C:\Edge_Module_Utility"
 3. Create new python virtual enviorment in your current location: python -m venv venv